BRSSD SMS/Text Notifications

 I “Opted-In”, but I’m not receiving texts?

-- Ensure that the district has your correct mobile number in their database (Student Information System), and that it is located in the Mobile Phone field(s) that are synchronized with SchoolMessenger.
+Ensure that your school site has your correct mobile number in their database (Student Information System), and that it is located in the Mobile Phone field(s) that are synchronized with SchoolMessenger.
 You can find contact information for your school site here.

 How do I know if it worked?